pfalcon/pycopy/docs/reference/packages.rst

 *distribution packages* (to differentiate them from Python packages (means to organize Python source code)).

-The MicroPython distribution package format is a well-known tar.gz format, with some adaptations however.
+The Pycopy distribution package format is a well-known tar.gz format, with some adaptations however.
 The Gzip compressor, used as an external wrapper for TAR archives, by default uses 32KB dictionary size, which means that to uncompress a compressed stream, 32KB of